abhigarg/TensorflowFaceDetection/README.md

 # TensorflowFaceDetection

 Multithreading is used to speed up face detection using Tensorflow MTCNN model
+Observed > 40FPS for 1920 x 1080 webcam feed on 16GB CPU RAM and intel i7 processor

 ## Requirements
 1. Tensorflow > 1.0